trlafleur/Tasmota_Seeburg_3WA_3W1_Decoder/README.md

 https://arduinoplusplus.wordpress.com/2018/07/23/yx5300-serial-mp3-player-catalex-module/
 ~~~

-There is a very small chance of a race condition, from when the code has finish decoding the pulse stream
+There is a very small chance of a race condition, from when the code has finished decoding the pulse stream
-in the ISR, unitil we send the data out on the one second loop.
+in the ISR, until we send the data out on the one-second loop.
-One could quickley push another set of button during that time missing a selection, but unlikely.
+One could quickly push another set of buttons during that time missing a selection, but unlikely.